 Wercker provides no access to the source code of an application.
-Your source code is handled by specific testing servers who clone your code and run your tests in separate containers who are setup and destroyed for each build.
-The resulting build artifacts are stored, accessible only for wercker servers, up to 3 months for use during deployment.
+Your source code is handled by specific testing servers, which clone your code and run your tests in separate containers which are setup and destroyed for each build.
+The resulting build artefacts are stored and accessible only for Wercker servers up to 3 months for use during deployment.

-Since wercker allows you to set environment variables for configuring deploy specific information, there’s a chance sensitive information can end up in the deploy log.
-To prevent this from happening, we’ve added a “hidden from log” checkbox for each your environment variable you define.
+Since Wercker allows you to set environment variables for configuring deploy-specific information, there’s a chance sensitive information can end up in the deploy log.
+To prevent this from happening, we’ve added a “hidden from log” checkbox for each environment variable that you define.

-Deploy settings are the most specific details for your deployment, only people with sufficient permissions can access these on an application.
-To be specific: users with write permissions or admin roles.
+Deploy settings are the most specific details of your deployment.
+Only people with sufficient permissions can access these on an application.
+Specifically, only users with write permissions or admin roles have access.
 The difference between these roles will be described later.

-At wercker we take security seriously and have some new features planned.
-If you have any questions or suggestions, don’t hesitate to contact us.
+At Wercker we take security seriously and have some new features planned on this front.